 Our consultants are all highly qualified, holding a PhD in an appropriate discipline.
 All have functioned effectively in the academic and corporate worlds and have vast experience of proofreading and editing documents in a wide variety of subjects.

-The Owner, Steve Mitchell, is a civil engineer and an earth/environmental scientist.
+The Owner, Steve Mitchell, is an earth/environmental scientist.
 In 1998 he gained a PhD from the University of Birmingham in the field of sediment transport in estuaries.
 After that he worked for a short time as a consulting engineer and scientist before taking up a permanent post as a lecturer and now works at the University of Portsmouth, UK.
 He is the lead author of over 50 papers in the field of environmental and earth sciences, and is a member of the editorial board of the Journal Estuarine, Coastal and Shelf Science, also acting as a reviewer for journal papers in this and other journals.
-He is a Chartered engineer and a member of the British Institution of Civil Engineers.
-He currently does research in and lectures on estuarine science, sustainability, and the relationships between business, ethics, finance and engineering.
+He is a Chartered engineer and a member of the Institution of Civil Engineers.
+He currently does research in and lectures on estuarine science, sustainability, hydraulics and hydrology, and the relationships between business, ethics, finance and engineering.

 The Executive Director, Chris Wright, is a former Fulbright Scholar and Carnegie Scholar.
 He has an MA (Hons.) from St. Andrews University, an MA in Philosophy (specialising in philosophy of science) from Pittsburgh University, and a Ph.D. from the Department of History and Philosophy of Science at Cambridge University.
 He has taught Philosophy as a Teaching Fellow at Pittsburgh University, a Supervisor at Cambridge University, and a Lecturer at Anglia University.
 In addition, he has given seminars on Wittgenstein and Nietzsche at Yonsei, Ewha, and Korea Universities in South Korea.
 He founded Cambridge Language Consultants in 1993 and has many years' experience of designing language programmes, teaching English, proofreading, and editing in Asia.
 He is a Member of the Pali Text Society.
 His research focuses on interpreting the earliest recorded teachings of the Buddha, which requires attention to certain topics in contemporary moral philosophy: virtue theory, vices, emotions, the nature of the self, and various other issues involving cognition, motivation, and affect.
 He is also interested in the nature of money and the economic consequences of different money systems.
 His leisure interests include Chinese painting, cycling, growing his own vegetables, and caring for his cats and guinea pigs.